ngolebiewski/pi-bus-pico-2w/README.md

 ![snapshot of lcd screen soldered to pico](pi_bus_pico_image.jpg)

 ---
+## Planning:
+First time, be able to connect via wifi to pico to set wifi credentials and pick a bus stop.

+FYI: https://www.mta.info/developers to get bus GTFS (bus stop lists)

+---

 ## This Repo and workspace started with the 'Python Quick Setup Workspace'
 by Nick Golebiewski